Irvington, New Jersey: Economy

 Portions of the township are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 Irvington was selected in 1996 as one of a group of seven zones added to participate in the program.
 In addition to other benefits to encourage employment and investment within the UEZ, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in May 1996, the township's Urban Enterprise Zone status expires in May 2027.

 In July 2015, the central business district surrounding the Irvington Bus Terminal on Springfield Avenue was designated as one of 33 transit villages statewide, qualifying it for incentives for revitalization.

 Theatres

 Irvington had six movie theatres that provided live stage appearances or films for their patrons amusement.
-The theatres were built in the 1920s during the era of silent films.
+Several theatres were constructed in the 1920s during the silent films era.
 A few theaters were installed with Wurlitzers, such as the Castle, Chancellor, and Sanford.
 A Wurlitzer opus 1885 was installed at Chancellor Theater, known prior as the Roxy or Rex.
 The Sanford had a Wurlitzer organ opus 1301 installed.
 The organs were used for silent movies, stage acts, or intermissions.
-Motion pictures began to increase in showings during the 1940s and 1950s, but downturn in audience turn-out resulted in theaters to close during the 1970s.
+Motion pictures began to increase in showings during the 1940s and 1950s, but a downturn in audience attendance resulted in theaters closing during the 1970s.
 As of 2024, there are no movie theaters operating in the township.